 We aim to see patients as quickly as possible – nationally, the target is for 95 per cent to be treated within four hours.
 All patients will be seen and assessed by a qualified member of the nursing team before a decision is made on the treatment required.

 We aim to keep patients fully informed about their treatment and involve them in all decisions about their care where necessary.
-The A&E department undertakes continuous self-monitoring to ensure patients are treated promptly and made as comfortable as possible during their stay.
+The Emergency Department undertakes continuous self-monitoring to ensure patients are treated promptly and made as comfortable as possible during their stay.

 Accessibility

-Please see the AccessAble pages on A&E at Bradford Royal Infirmary and accessible parking.
-Information on general car parking at the hospital is available here.
+Please see the AccessAble pages on the Emergency Department at Bradford Royal Infirmary and accessible parking.
+Information on general car parking at the hospital is available on our website.

 Choose Well